yuliadm/mixComp/paper.md

   \big)^\top.
 \end{equation}

-In the case of the scaled version, the criterion to be minimized becomes
+In the case of the scaled version, the minimization criterion becomes
 $$
 {J_n(j)}_{scaled} := \vert y_j \vert + A(j)l(n) \cdot \sqrt{n}.
 $$
-(the penalty function is multiplied by $\sqrt{n}$).

-This approach was proposed to address the issue of determinants already being very small from the beginning (even for $j = 1$), which, in the simulations by [@lilian], made it hard to discern the 'best' complexity estimate, a problem that was not reduced much by solely adding a penalty term.
+This approach was proposed to address the issue of determinants being close to 0 starting from $j = 1$, making it hard to discern the 'best' complexity estimate, a problem that was not reduced much by solely adding a penalty (see [@lilian]).

 With this general framework, the computation now hinges on calculating $\hat{\textbf{c}}^{2j+1}$. **mixComp** offers 3 methods to do so.
 The method to use depends on the family of component densities $\{g(x;\theta):\theta \in \Theta \}$ and is linked to some function $f_j(\textbf{X})$ needed to estimate $\hat{\textbf{c}}^{2j+1}$.
 The calculation method and the relevant function are specified when creating the `datMix` object as arguments `Hankel.method` and `Hankel.function`.